 Are you a member of the media?

-Call 416-534-0100 or email our Communications Director to book interviews with Annie Kidder or other members of the People for Education team.
+Call 416-534-0100 or email firstname.lastname@example.org to book an interview with Executive Director, Annie Kidder, or other members of the People for Education team.

 The Globe and Mail: Advocates for students with disabilities call on Ontario to stop school exclusions

 The Ontario Autism Coalition is asking the Ontario Ministry of Education to remove principals' power to exclude students from school for an indefinite period.

 This feature story explores the issues around the 'exclusion' of students with special education needs from school for all or part of the day.

 In the fall of 2018, Ontario's Ministry of Education engaged in consultations on a range of education issues.
 The Ministry received over 72,000 submissions via online surveys, letters from individuals and organizations, and telephone town-halls.